Allie Millington

 Brooke is represented by six galleries internationally, as well as by brands like Sony and Microsoft, with clients ranging from HarperCollins and Penguin Random House to RCA Records.
 Her work can be seen on book covers and album art, as well as in museum collections.

 Most of the time, Brooke can be found in a Victorian gown gallivanting in the forest or jumping in a freezing lake for a crazy photo shoot, or caught in long hours of writing.
 Brooke resides in Flagstaff, AZ where she has been a foster parent to six kids, and when she’s not traveling, she’s content with a huge cup of tea and a long fantasy book.
-Her debut YA fantasy will on submission soon.
+Her debut YA fantasy is on submission.
 You find out more about Brooke here: https://brookeshaden.com/gallery/

 Brooke Shaden headshot